Woman killed, man dead in apparent murder suicide in Manhattan

 LOWER MANHATTAN, New York City (WABC) -- A man and a woman are dead in an apparent murder suicide in Lower Manhattan Monday morning.

-Police say the two were involved in argument on Greenwich and Morris streets just after 9 a.m. when the 46-year-old man shot the 40-year-old woman and then turned the gun on himself.
+Police say the two were involved in argument on Greenwich and Morris streets just after 9 a.m. when the 46-year-old man shot the 40-year-old woman in the head and then turned the gun on himself.

 The woman died at the scene, while the man was pronounced dead at NewYork-Presbyterian Lower Manhattan Hospital.